Credible Uncertainty Quantification under Noise and System Model Mismatch: UWB Positioning Experiment

 \section{UWB Positioning Experiment}

-This section evaluates the proposed framework on the STAR-loc dataset \cite{dumbgen2023star}, an real-world dataset for STereo And Range-based localization.
+This section evaluates the proposed framework on the STAR-loc dataset \cite{dumbgen2023star}, a real-world dataset for stereo and range-based localization.
 Specifically, we use the UWB measurements collected under configuration s3 with landmark set v2 and grid trajectory (starloc\_data\_grid\_s3\_uwb.csv), which comprises range measurements between a mobile UWB tag and eight fixed anchors with known coordinates.
-The surveyed range from anchor to tag is also provided in the dataset, which enables the calculation of authentic UWB range measurement errors.
+The surveyed range from anchor to tag is also provided in the dataset, which enables the calculation of authentic UWB range measurement errors. \begin{revision}The ground-truth position of the UWB tag is provided by the Vicon motion capture system, as documented in the STAR-loc dataset. \end{revision}

-The data preprocessing involves two stages and are detailed in Section V of the complimentary material.
-Briefly speaking, we first perform velocity-based segmentation to identify static periods.
-Then, we use temporal aggregation to group asynchronous UWB measurements into packets.
-For each packet, we apply the WLS algorithm to get the 2-D position estimation, where each measurement is weighted by the inverse of its reported covariance, as indicated in the dataset.
-This approach ensures positioning solutions are computed using a consistent set of near-simultaneous measurements.
-Figure \ref{fig:traj} shows the 2D-trajectory the dataset and the identified static periods (locations).
-In Section V of the complimentary material, we reveal that significant systematic biases (implying SMM) exist in measurements across all static periods and that most reported measurement uncertainties are pessimistic.